kaiyiz/Computing-all-optimal-partial-transport/README.md

 # Computing All Optimal Partial Transport

-This repository contains the experiment code for the paper "Computing All Optimal Partial Transports", which is available [here](https://openreview.net/forum?id=gwcQajoXNF).
+This repository contains the experiment code for the paper "Computing All Optimal Partial Transports", which is available on [OpenReview](https://openreview.net/forum?id=gwcQajoXNF).

 The repository is divided into two parts:
 <ol>